John R Hunter

 The pivot

-With enterprise food contacts, pushback was immediate.
-Those buyers don't think in regions-they think in supplier lists.
-They source finished ingredients (corn meal, vegetable oil) from vendors, not from places on a map.
-The map was the wrong mental model.
+With enterprise food contacts in sessions, pushback on the map was immediate.
+Those buyers don't think in regions - they think in supplier lists.
+They source finished ingredients from vendors, not from places on a map.
+The map was right for education and grain buyers; it was the wrong mental model for enterprises tracking progress toward carbon targets across a supplier portfolio.

 We shipped two modes instead of forcing one: a geospatial map for grain buyers and exploration, and a table for enterprises managing large supplier lists.
-That wasn't scope creep-it was research doing its job.
-Catching the mismatch at sketch fidelity let the team reprioritize without a rewrite.
+Catching the mismatch at sketch fidelity - before engineering spent a dollar - is what made that possible without a rewrite.

 Lo-fi sketch of map-based supply chain concept - before pivot